Investing term

 Loss that does not come back — a stock that goes to zero, or a portfolio sold at the bottom and never reinvested.

-Permanent loss is capital that never comes back — a company that goes bankrupt to zero, or selling a sound portfolio at the bottom and never reinvesting.
-It's the loss that actually matters, and it's worth distinguishing from temporary drawdowns, which recover.
-The goal of diversification and discipline is to avoid permanent losses while calmly riding out temporary ones.
+Permanent loss is capital that never comes back — a company that goes bankrupt to zero, or selling a sound portfolio at the bottom of a crash and never reinvesting.
+It's the loss that actually matters, as opposed to a temporary drawdown, which is a fall in value that later recovers.

 For example